Table of Contents

 If you are interested in weight loss, studies show that HIIT programs produce more fat loss (helping to burn more fat over the duration of the day!) than steady-state exercise.
 It has also been concluded that HIIT workouts help build more muscle, as steady-state workouts break muscle down (thus requiring longer recovery periods, which people don’t always account for.)
 Furthermore, HIIT has been shown to improve metabolic function.

-According to Dr. Axe, “HIIT workouts have the ability to transform your body and physical abilities due to their effect on at least three important systems within the body:
+According to one doctor, “HIIT workouts have the ability to transform your body and physical abilities due to their effect on at least three important systems within the body:

 - Your cardiovascular health and endurance